Openhab-Nodes/website/content/en/userguide/rules.md

 * Switch off a specific light bulb, 5 minutes after it has been switched on.
 But only if no motion sensor movement has been registered.
 * Turn on the garden sprinkler every day at 7 in the morning in the months from May-Oct.
 Turn it off after 10 mins if the last 3 days had a mid-day temperature above 30°C otherwise after 5 mins.

-The next section talks about Non-Rules and how you would realize certain scenarios in openHAB X in the idiomatic way.
+The next section talks about Non-Rules and how you would realize certain scenarios in OHX in the idiomatic way.

 ## Non-Rules